 As a result, the whole film has that interesting tactile textured feeling.

+During my research around styles for my graduation film, I’ve discovered works of Jeff Scher.
 He is an American painter and experimental film-maker from the US.
 In his work, he uses traditional tools like watercolours, markers, crayons paired with collages.
 So it’s basically drawings sequences animated with stop-motion technique.
+For instance, his animation “White Out” contained 2500 drawings.

 Additionally, I’ve found a short interview for BBC and New York Times blog where Scher explains his work approach, processes and influences from emotions and experiences from life around him.